oflynned/Mongoize-ORM/README.md

 }
 ```

-You'll also need a client (either in-memory or mongodb) to connect to for use.
+To persist records, you need a database client (either in-memory or mongodb) to connect in order to use Mongoize ORM.

 ```
 import { InMemoryClient, MongoClient } from 'mongoize-orm';